 Last year I told my husband I needed him to solo dad it for at least a week, maybe longer while I retreated to the desert to clear my head.
 I told my business partner – in the middle of one of our largest shoots – I needed the same and they both without hesitation told me to pack my bags and go.
 I needed to unplug and unwind and find new inspiration for my life both personally and professionally.
 I told my friends I wouldn’t have my phone most days and to not expect a response from me.
 I packed mostly yoga and hiking clothes and way more paint, pencils and paper and headed out to Arizona’s Miraval.
 I set technology boundaries for myself ahead of time, when I would check my phone and when I wouldn’t and I took the Shopify app (which reports our company’s realtime sales) off my phone.

 I wasn’t completely sure what I needed to find but I hadn’t felt like myself for sometime.
 For as long as I could remember life itself was enchanting and exciting enough for me no matter what challenges it also presented.
+A walk outside, a glass of wine, music, the miracle of a butterfly.
+I have always been rather taken with life.
 But something had begun to feel different.
 I noticed the constant addiction to my phone and that trees and paint and long walks just didn’t impress me the way they once did.
 Life itself had begun to feel more like a chore rather than an adventure and the weight of running a self-founded business and a household of five felt more like an anchor than an honor.
 I had finally had enough and set out for solitude in the desert.

 Horses and ropes courses most grabbed my attention.
 But not just for the obvious reasons but because I felt they each needed to push me in a way I couldn’t quite articulate but could feel.
 Equine therapy has long been used for an array of its “patient’s” needs and I enlisted in two different types.
 The first was painting a horse, as in the actual horse.
 All of the paint is water-based and no harm is done to the horse – in fact according to their trainers they too find it therapeutic – and I was left alone to paint what I felt.
 They encourage you to decide what area will express a certain area of your life and I decided to make one side of the horse my professional life and the other my personal life.
 What ensued and what the trainer explained generally does is a perfect – yet formerly unknown – depiction of the difference, relationships, challenges and rewards of both.
 While looking at the pictures below won’t make much sense to anyone else I for one was somewhat amazed once the trainer and I processed the paint.